linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

         sudo systemctl start postgresql

-The parameters are self-explanatory, you are configuring your **Slave** to perform the inverse operation (restore) from what you did in the previous section.
-Is out of the scope of this guide to discuss a full fail-over configuration, but can add more options as needed as described in the [PostgreSQL documentation for recovery.](https://www.postgresql.org/docs/9.6/static/recovery-config.html)
+These parameters configure your **Slave** to restore data.
+Failover and more options are described in the [PostgreSQL documentation for recovery](https://www.postgresql.org/docs/9.6/static/recovery-config.html).

 ### Test Replication

-It's advisable that you test your setup to check that everything will work as expected.
+Test your setup to check that everything works as expected.

 1. In the **Master** server change to the `postgres` user and verify the replication status: